Authentication

 Login screen

-You are greeted with a log in screen, asking you for user name and password.
+You are greeted with a log in screen, asking you for username and password.

 Screenshot of the login screen, when logging in from within the local network